social-navigation-group/sbpd-dataset-pipeline/anonymization/README.md

 # Anonymization and Tracking

 ## Overview
-The codes in this folder are for anonymizing videos (Both FPV and BEV videos in video formats such as mp4, avi) and optionally producing automatically tracked trajectories for pedestrians.
+The codes in this folder are for anonymizing videos and optionally producing automatically tracked trajectories for pedestrians.
+Both FPV and BEV videos in video formats such as mp4, avi can work.
+For FPV videos (or BEV videos) stored in ROS2 bags, please refer [here](https://github.com/social-navigation-group/sbpd-dataset-pipeline/tree/main/anonymization-bag) for anonymization.
 The files output from the trajectory tracking can be directly moved to the labeling tool for manual annotation checks.

 To use these codes by default:
 1. Place all the raw videos in the "videos" folder.